A little haiku visits my home

 Subscribe to get the latest posts sent to your email.

-8 thoughts on “A little haiku visits my home
+8 responses to “A little haiku visits my home”

 1. Oh yes, these two ladies have belted out hundreds if not thousands of Marathi Haikus during their times.
 I haven’t even crossed quarter century… It’s difficult to boil it down to three tiny lines.